METALS-Aluminium eases for 3rd session on price correction

-* LME prices of the light metal rallied to a seven-year high last month.
+* LME prices for the light metal rallied to a seven-year high last month.

+“The market is looking to see how U.S. President Trump deals with the Russian situation,” said Helen Lau, analyst, Argonaut Securities.

+“As in the past experiences, initially he is hard to deal with but later he is open to negotiations.
+If the Russian situation goes like that, then the upside potential in aluminium is limited.”

 * Washington last month announced sanctions on Russian billionaire Oleg Deripaska and several companies in which he is a large shareholder, including Rusal.